Coast Guard, DHS.

 End Further Info

 DHS Department of Homeland Security

 II.
 Background, Purpose, and Legal Basis

-On February 9, 2018, the Patriots Point Naval and Maritime Museum notified the Coast Guard that it will be conducting a fireworks display from 8:30 p.m. to 9:30 p.m. on July 4, 2018.
-The fireworks are to be launched from a barge along the bank of the Cooper River at Patriots Point in Charleston, SC.
+On April 10, 2019, the Patriots Point Naval and Maritime Museum notified the Coast Guard that it would be conducting a fireworks display from 8 p.m. to 9 p.m. on July 4, 2019.
+The fireworks are to be launched from a barge along the bank of the Cooper River at Patriot's Point in Charleston, SC.
 Hazards from firework displays include accidental discharge of fireworks, dangerous projectiles, and falling hot embers or other debris.
 The Captain of the Port Charleston (COTP) has determined that potential hazards associated with the fireworks to be used in this display would be a safety concern for anyone within a 500-yard radius of the barge.

 III.
 Discussion of Proposed Rule

-The COTP proposes to establish a safety zone from 8:15 p.m. to 9:45 p.m. on July 4, 2018.
-The safety zone would cover all navigable waters within 500-yards of the fireworks barge located at Patriots Point on the Cooper River in Charleston, SC.
-The duration of the zone is intended to ensure the safety of vessels and these navigable waters before, during, and after the scheduled 8:30 p.m. to 9:30 p.m. fireworks display.
+The COTP proposes to establish a temporary safety zone from 7:45 p.m. to 9:15 p.m. on July 4, 2019.
+The safety zone would cover all navigable waters within 500 yards of the fireworks barge located at Patriot's Point on the Cooper River in Charleston, SC.
+The duration of the zone is intended to ensure the safety of vessels and these navigable waters before, during, and after the scheduled 8 p.m. to 9 p.m. fireworks display.
 No vessel or person would be permitted to enter, transit through, anchor in, or remain within the safety zone without obtaining permission from the COTP or a designated representative.
-The Coast Guard would provide notice of the safety zone by local notice to mariners, broadcast notice to mariners, and on-scene designated representatives.
-The regulatory text we are proposing appears at the end of this document.
+The Coast Guard will provide notice of the safety zone by Local Notice to Mariners, Broadcast Notice to Mariners, and on-scene designated representatives.
+The proposed regulatory text appears at the end of this document.

 IV.
 Regulatory Analyses